microsoft/pxt-arcade/docs/static/gamejam/jams/prehistoric/rules.md

 This game jam is designed to be an easy introduction to making games, even for folks without prior programming experience!
 We highly encourage parents and educators to work with interested students to bring their games to life.

-Join our [forums](https://forum.makecode.com) to chat with other coders, brainstorm ideas, or form a game jam team, and hang out with the MakeCode team as well.
+Join our [forums](https://forum.makecode.com) to chat with other coders, brainstorm ideas, or form a game jam team.
+You can hang out with the MakeCode team there too!

 ## Tips and tricks